iamjohnmills/slimevolleyball/README.md

 # About
 This is my contribution to the Slime Volleyball community.
 I wasted many hours of my life playing the original, and thought I'd waste some more making this.

-I set out to create a version of Slime Volleyball in native javascript that was as close the original as possible.
+I set out to create a version of Slime Volleyball in native javascript that was as close the original as possible, and ended up making something pretty close to that with a couple new features.

 I used object oriented principles to abstract and refactor everything from my starting point and inspiration: Jonathan Marler's version of Slime Volleyball.
 I integrated the online version using Node, Express and Socket.io.